callensm/terraform-provider-solana/docs/data-sources/recent_blockhash.md

 page_title: "solana_recent_blockhash Data Source - terraform-provider-solana"
 subcategory: ""
 description: |-
-  Retrieves a recent block hash from the ledger and the associated cost in lamports per signature on a new transaction for that block
+  (JSON RPC) https://docs.solana.com/developing/clients/jsonrpc-api#getrecentblockhash Retrieves a recent block hash from the ledger and the associated cost in lamports per signature on a new transaction for that block.
 ---

 # solana_recent_blockhash (Data Source)

-Retrieves a recent block hash from the ledger and the associated cost in lamports per signature on a new transaction for that block
+[(JSON RPC)](https://docs.solana.com/developing/clients/jsonrpc-api#getrecentblockhash) Retrieves a recent block hash from the ledger and the associated cost in lamports per signature on a new transaction for that block.

 ## Example Usage